-The Les Deux Fontaines campsite is situated near Nevez in South Brittany.
-It is a wonderful quiet and spacious French Campsite, particularly in low season.
+We had a great holidayt at Les Deux Fontaines campsite.
+It is situated near the beach Tahiti Plage and near the village of Nevez in South Brittany.
+We were visiting in late June and found it to be a wonderful quiet and spacious French Campsite.
 However even in High Season as there is a lot of extra free space on this site, it shouldn't feel too crowded.

 The site itself is in fact built on an old apple orchard.
 The owner is famous for his Calvados Brandy which he makes from the apples !
 There are orchards adjacent to the site and it is possible to see these when you walk up some of the lanes next to the site.
 The campsite itself has been laid out with various themed areas, including a Breton theme and an exotic theme.
 So if you are taking your own tent you can decide which theme would suit you !